 There are a billion and one examples I can state in making my case for Optimization of business resources.
 Take what you have and use it to the fullest.

-Your friends and neighbours – at least the smart ones are doing it.
+Your friends and neighbors – at least the smart ones are doing it.
 Your competitors – check the top competitors in your field – are doing it.
 In this hard, cold economy where efficiency has to be your watchword, you must learn to put to maximum use the resources already at your disposal, if you must maximize your business sales/outcome.

 We are Hexavia!